msu-netlab/MSU_CSCI_566_PAs/README.md

   - HTTP/2 (formerly SPDY)
   - QUIC (soon to be HTTP/3)
   - MPI

 Your task is to set up a basic network communication application using one of the technologies and measure its performance within the framework parameters, factors, and metrics and define your experiment.
+You may also consider basing your implementation on other direct communication technologies, such as the [ISteamNetworkingSockets Interface](https://partner.steamgames.com/doc/api/ISteamNetworkingSockets), but please discuss these with me first.

 ## Assignment